bijection/g9/README.md

 # Installation
-You can use g9 with npm or with a script tag:
+You can use g9 with npm (if your're using webpack or browserify) or with a script tag: